 Though they thrive more outdoors, there are certain environments that crickets can’t resist.
 They love places that are warm and moist.
 Also, like most insects, they’re attracted to light.

-Unfortunately, these are features that your house often has.
-You can lessen the amount of these things in your home to get rid of crickets, but that’s likely to make you uncomfortable.
+Unfortunately, these are features that your house often has, and that can make it hard to get rid of crickets inside your house.
+You can lessen the amount of these things in your home, but that’s likely to make you uncomfortable.
 You may prefer using other methods to deter crickets.

 What Are the Signs of a Cricket Invasion in Your Home?